 Accelerated DA may be based on an assessment model or a self certification model (generally only applicable to operational works applications).

 Accelerated DA (based on an assessment model) uses a series of questions relating to selected land uses in Council's planning scheme to determine if the level of risk associated with a development proposal qualifies it for the Accelerated process.
 The outcome will be faster turnaround for the customer if the application is identified as complying and suitable for the Accelerated process.
 Customers may also wish to modify their proposals to be assessed under the Accelerated DA process in order to take advantage of the reduced assessment timeframes.
 These applications will be decided by council officers in a reduced decision making period (usually within 5 business days).
-For more information please refer to the Accelerated DA - Assessment Fact Sheet.

 This project is supported by the Australian Government's Housing Affordability Fund.